DeguzBelarus/nodejs2023Q2-service/README.md

 b.
 Run database migration npm run migration:run
 ```

-## 8 Start the app with pgAdmin - !!Skip in case of checking with Docker
+## 8 Start the app with pgAdmin - !!Skip this point in case of checking with Docker

 ```plaintext
 a.
 Setup and configure pgAdmin and configure database with it